-- Stay away from upcoding – either it is because of lack of clear communication between the physician & coder or intentional, never use a higher level of code or expensive procedures as compared to the level of service.
+- Stay away from upcoding – regardless if it is because of lack of clear communication between the physician & coder or intentional; never use a higher level of code or expensive procedures as compared to the level of service.
 This will not only result in delays & denials, it is illegal.

 Do not up-code!
 Do not under-code!
 Just code it Right!Download FREE White Paper: 5 Proactive Strategies To Optimize Medical Coding

 As an independent practice you may wonder how much time and money you spend on resubmitting claims.
 The higher the number of rejections, the higher the cost.
 So, one of the very first things to do while thinking of optimizing your billing and collections is to make sure that you are submitting clean claims the first time.

 It is interesting that with so much talk about clean claim submission, the industry average of First Pass Acceptance (FPA) of claims is only between 79-85% when the minimum FPA that you should aim for is 97% or more.